 If you’ve had Vietnamese food, you’ve probably at some point caught a whiff of these pickles.
 Do chua literally means “pickled stuff.”
-Like pickles in other cuisine, they pair well with salty and fatty foods.
+Weird right?
+It makes no sense because vegetables in it don’t change.
+But anyways, like pickles in other cuisine, they go well with salty or fatty foods.
 It’s great on bánh mì, bánh xèo, bún thịt nướng, bún chả, chả gìo, and the list goes on.
 Larger cuts are usually found next to cuts of meat, while finer shreds are put in nước chấm (dipping sauce).

-I discovered that in Vietnam, đồ chua is mostly daikon simply because it is cheaper and carrots were added only for color.
+I discovered that in Vietnam, đồ chua is mostly daikon simply because it is cheaper and carrots were added mainly for color.
 Here in the US the values are flipped so cost-conscious restaurants and shops will load up on the cheaper carrots.
-In fact, when my parents first emigrated to the US, most restaurants in California didn’t even use daikon.
+In fact, when my parents first emigrated to the US, most restaurants in California didn’t use daikon at all.

-This recipe was specifically created to be slightly less pungent and less sweet compared to the stuff you will find at most Vietnamese shops.
+This recipe was specifically formulated by my Mom to be slightly less pungent and less sweet compared to the stuff you will find at most Vietnamese shops.
 This is simply a matter of preference, and it will make your đồ chua last longer in the fridge before it expires.
 Following this recipe also creates đồ chua that’s ready to be added to nước chấm to taste–you won’t need to ring out or rinse the pickles beforehand.

 If you’re in a rush and want to eat these within a few hours and don’t care to save extras for another day, adjust the solution for a higher vinegar to water ratio.